aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 I implemented the features using [Nuqs](https://nuqs.47ng.com/), and the implementation is pretty simple.

-We simply need a `NuqsAdaper` in our root layout:
+We simply need a `NuqsAdapter` in our root layout:

 ```tsx
     <html lang="en">